Criminal justice: Corrections and rehabilitation

 Offenders are then turned over to the correctional authorities, from the court system after the accused has been found guilty.
 Like all other aspects of criminal justice, the administration of punishment has taken many different forms throughout history.
 Early on, when civilizations lacked the resources necessary to construct and maintain prisons, exile and execution were the primary forms of punishment.
 Historically shame punishments and exile have also been used as forms of censure.

 The most publicly visible form of punishment in the modern era is the prison.
 Prisons may serve as detention centers for prisoners after trial.
 For containment of the accused, jails are used.
 Early prisons were used primarily to sequester criminals and little thought was given to living conditions within their walls.
 In America, the Quaker movement is commonly credited with establishing the idea that prisons should be used to reform criminals.
-This can also be seen as a critical moment in the debate regarding the purpose of punishment.
+This can be seen as a critical moment in the debate regarding the purpose of punishment.

 Punishment (in the form of prison time) may serve a variety of purposes.
 First, and most obviously, the incarceration of criminals removes them from the general population and inhibits their ability to perpetrate further crimes.
 A new goal of prison punishments is to offer criminals a chance to be rehabilitated.
 Many modern prisons offer schooling or job training to prisoners as a chance to learn a vocation and thereby earn a legitimate living when they are returned to society.
 Religious institutions also have a presence in many prisons, with the goal of teaching ethics and instilling a sense of morality in the prisoners.
 If a prisoner is released before his time is served, he is released as a parole.
 This means that they are released, but the restrictions are greater than that of someone on probation.